-- 1. Click on the text field "Background" (Fig. 66, item 1). - A new window "Measuring Background" opens to determine the background count rate.
+- 1. Click on the input field (Fig. 67, item 1). - A new window "Measuring Background" opens to determine the background count rate of the individual level detector.

 Influences from neighboring sources must be excluded in order to avoid errors in the measurement of natural background radiation.